Skip Navigation

 Loading table of contents...

 The true cost of a data breach may be significantly more than you think, according to the latest report by IBM.
-The technology firm found that the average data breach in 2023 cost companies a record $4.45 million.
+The technology firm found that the average data breach cost victim organizations a record-high $4.88 million in 2024, up from $4.45 million in 2023.

 This figure includes direct costs that are easily measured, such as fines or lawsuits, as well as indirect costs, such as reputational damage which can have serious, long-lasting financial impacts.

 It's no surprise that data breaches can be devastating.
-However, this report serves as a big reminder that there are many ways to reduce the risk of a data breach, and there are also many ways to reduce the damage and consequences should one happen anyway.
+However, this report serves as a big reminder that there are many ways to reduce the risk of experiencing a data breach, and just as many ways to reduce the damage and consequences should one still occur.

 But before we can look at how to lower the cost of a breach, let's look at how the numbers add up.